 We send a regular Copyright Interest Group Newsletter to QUT staff via the Copyright Interest Group.

 For copyright advice and to arrange training, contact the University Copyright Officer.
 Note that the University Copyright Officer is not able to give legal advice.

 We aim to ensure compliance with current copyright legislation, particularly in relation to the Learning Management Systems (LMS), and offer teaching staff assistance in the form of advice, instruction and by encouraging awareness of compliance matters.

-Copyright Compliance Officer
+Copyright Information Officer

 Copyright material for commercialisation

 If you are concerned with developing copyright material for commercialisation, you should seek advice from the Scoping a commercial project section of the university.

 Unless otherwise noted or marked, copyright material available on QUT websites is "all rights reserved".
 To request copyright permission see Copyright.

 Open Education Resources (OERs) are educational materials available under a Creative Commons licence that can be used, adapted and modified.
 For more information on QUT's approach to OERs see the Guidelines for QUT Open Education Resources (PDF, 323KB).